 I use Celtic sea salt because I think it’s delicious.
 You can obviously use any salt you like when making this recipe.

 You can also vary your seasonings.
 I really like cumin and chili powder, but I’m thinking that smoked paprika and oregano would be great too.

 And if you don’t have fresh herbs – cilantro or parsley – simply omit them and use dried herbs instead.
 1/2 teaspoon per herb sounds about right.

 How to serve Greek yogurt dip

-It’s perfect with fresh cut veggies for dipping, or with plain pork rinds.
-I make this Greek yogurt dip quite often for my kids.
+It’s perfect with fresh-cut veggies for dipping, or with plain pork rinds.
+I make it quite often for my kids.
 They love dipping baby carrots into it.